 Freak.
 As listed in my bio, my personal goal is to increase the

 technical acumen of as many software professionals as possible.
 That’s what

-cartoons, accessible pseudo code, asymptotic analysis, actual run time
+accessible pseudo-code, asymptotic analysis, actual run time comparisons, and

-comparisons, and common use cases.
-The pièce de résistance, is fully functional
+common use cases.
+The pièce de résistance is fully functional

 Why Algorithms and Data Structures?